A Trusted Friend in a Complicated World

 What to consider when buying a freezer

-Before purchasing a second freezer, consider which style would best meet your needs.
+Before purchasing a second freezer, consider which style best meets your needs.
 Where do you want to put it, and how much space do you have?
 Freezers come in different styles—upright, chest and under-counter—and the one you pick will mostly be determined by where you can fit a second unit.

 “The most popular places for a second freezer are the kitchen, basement and garage,” says Hood, adding that you should never put a freezer in a humid room, near a heat source or by sunny windows, as this can affect your freezer’s cooling capacity.